Kenny Coventry

 Biography

-Professor Kenny Coventry holds a Chair in Psychology.
-He joined UEA in 2012 as inaugural Head of School following posts at Dundee, Plymouth, and Northumbria Universities.
+Professor Kenny Coventry holds a Chair in Psychology and is Associate Pro-Vice-Chancellor Research.
+He joined UEA in 2012 as inaugural Head of the School of Psychology following posts at Dundee, Plymouth, and Northumbria Universities.
 His main research interest is the relationship between language and perception, which has been funded by major grants from the ESRC, AHRC, EPSRC, and European Commission.
-He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and recipient of the 2015 British Psychological Society Cognitive Prize.
+He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), a Fellow of the Royal Society of Arts (FRSA), a Senior Fellow of the Higher Education Academy, and recipient of the 2015 British Psychological Society Cognitive Prize.

 Indicative Publications